jazz-soft/react-midi-player/README.md

 Playing MIDI files via *Web Audio* and *Web MIDI*

-You can use this module as it is, or you can use it as a template for your own MIDI modules.
+You can use this module as it is, or you can use it as a template for your own MIDI components.

 New feature/improvement requests and other feedback are welcome at https://github.com/jazz-soft/react-midi-player/discussions